BHSAI/AutoADMET/readme.md

-# AutoML
+# AutoADMET

-This repository contains code to reproduce comparison of BHSAI's AutoML pipeline to the vNN-ADMET algorithm as applied to 14 binary classification ADMET endpoints:
+This repository contains code to reproduce comparison of AutoADMET pipeline to the vNN-ADMET algorithm as applied to 14 binary classification ADMET endpoints:
 - Chemical Mutagenicity (AMES)
 - Blood-Brain Barrier (BBB)
 - Cytochrome P450 Inhibition 1A2 (CYP1A2)